PaddlePaddle/book/image_classification/README.en.md

 ### Training

-`cifar.train10()` will yield an record in each pass, after shuffling, a batch input is generated for training.
+`cifar.train10()` will yield records during each pass, after shuffling, a batch input is generated for training.

 ```python
 reader=paddle.reader.batch(